 To obtain a money transmitter license, every licensee must provide a Arizona Money Transmitter Bond.
 In some states, this license may be called money remitter, money services business, check casher, or sales of check license.
 Regardless of what the license is called, Surety1 can help you obtain your required surety bond

 See our “What is a Surety Bond” Video.

 See our “How does the Surety Bond Process Work” Video

 A surety bond is made to protect the public.
 In basic terms, it guarantees your business will adhere to all laws and requirements in your industry.
 In the event your business conducts unlawful acts, a consumer of your services may file a claim on the bond.
 A bond is not insurance and does not provide the licensee with protection.
 The bond is in place as a means of pre-qualification by the obligee (party requiring the bond).

-Nearly any company that offers payment services requires a money transmitter bond.
+Nearly any company that offers payment services in Arizona requires a Arizona Money Transmitter Bond.
 Due to a history of fraudulence and inaccurate money transmissions, state agencies now require this bond to protect consumers.
 While this bond does not protect the business owner, it offers proof that your business handles clients’ money responsibly.